Forside DH-Debate

 Widukind tells of the German King Henrik 1.
 (918-936): "When he had subjugated all the surrounding peoples, he went with an army against the Danes, who on pirate raids attacked the Frisians.
 He defeated them and after having made them tributary, he caused their king, named Chnuba to receive baptism."

-Graphic reconstruction of Hedeby.
+Graphic reconstruction of Haithebau.
 Photo: Les Raids des Vikings.

 Readily, it does not fit with that "Hardegon, Svein's son from Northmannia" deprived Sigerich the kingdom around 917, and thereafter his descendants Hardecnut, Gorm and Harald ruled Denmark without interruption.